 It is common for people who have been involved in an agency investigation or made a complaint to an agency to apply for access to related documents.
 In many cases, it will be contrary to the public interest for access to be given to investigation and complaint documents.
 Decisions of the Information Commissioner have consistently upheld agency2 decisions to refuse access to these kinds of documents on the grounds discussed in this guideline3.

 This guideline does not discuss investigations conducted by or referred back to the agency by the Crime and Corruption Commission.
-For further information refer to: Crime and Corruption Commission.
+This is covered in the Crime and Corruption Commission guideline.

 Schedule 3 of the RTI Act lists information that is exempt from release without the need to undertake any further public interest considerations.
 If an agency decides information falls within one of the provisions in schedule 3, for example because it is confidential complaint information or would prejudice an ongoing investigation,4 it is permitted to refuse access to it without any further public interest considerations.
 This is because Parliament has already decided the information listed in schedule 3 is contrary to the public interest to release.